Adefes1/Uag1stSem/README.md

 # Uag1stSem
-PSeint code from my programming lessons
+PSeint code from my programming lessons.
+These files are schoolwork and my first time coding in PSeint.